!0 tips for road trips. Road trip! The mere words are enough to strike fear in the hearts of parents everywhere.

 Long stretches in the car.
 Short stretches stretching.
 Fly-by-night dining.
 Last-minute beach or lake visits.
 Lots of last-minute wet stuff to find a place for.

 How can a parent prepare for such unpredictables?
 Relax!
-With these 10 tips for road trips, you might actually look forward to the road trip this time.
+With these tips you might actually look forward to the road trip this time.

 No, not that kind of family planning.
 It's a little late for that.
 We're talking family planning tips for road trips here.